Mattia Zingaretti (PhD, FHEA)

 Zingaretti, M. (2022, April 4).
 The relationship between second language acquisition and first language change across language domains: Discussing data from English learners of Italian.
 Edinburgh University Bilingualism Research Group, Edinburgh, Scotland.

 Zingaretti, M. (2021, November 3).
 Can native speakers ’forget’ their first language?
 Discussing findings and implications of research on second language acquisition and first language attrition.
 Edinburgh University Translation Society, Edinburgh, Scotland.

 - Zingaretti, M. (2020, October 21).
 Every translator is bilingual, but is every bilingual a translator?
 The role of bilingualism in translation.
 Edinburgh University Translation Society, Edinburgh, Scotland.

 - (2019, June 4-7).
-University of Edinburgh Linguistics and English Language Postgraduate Conference, Edinburgh, Scotland.
+Conference co-organiser, with Georges Sakr (Chair) et al., University of Edinburgh Linguistics and English Language Postgraduate Conference, Edinburgh, Scotland.